bloominstituteoftechnology/web-sprint-challenge-advanced-web-applications/README.md

 Be prepared to demonstrate your understanding of this week's concepts by answering questions on the following topics.
 You might prepare by writing down your own answers before hand.

 1. Explain what a token is used for.
+A token is like a temporary security pass that a server will give the client when it has confirmed your credentials.
+This allows you to access the secure data.

 2. What steps can you take in your web apps to keep your data secure?
+Password protecting is typically the first step, and the list of usernames and passwords would be kept in another secure server.

 3. Describe how web servers work.
+Essentially they are databases that communicate gloabally with other servers and clients.
+When a client makes a request to a server, that request is made through a get request in your url bar using a domain name.
+This identifies the server the client is looking for.

 4. Which HTTP methods can be mapped to the CRUD acronym that we use when interfacing with APIs/Servers.
+A post request would be the create in crud, a get request is the read, put is the update, and delete is self-explanatory.

 You are expected to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.